cobleg/FacilityBenchmarking/LCoE.md

 $$

-The optimal level of variable renewable energy system deployment is determined by minimising total system cost
+The optimal level of variable renewable energy system deployment is determined by minimising total system cost.
+The cost minimisation rule implies a first-order change in cost with respect to a small unit change in VRE output is set equal to zero

 Equation 6:
 $$
 \text{min }C_{total} \implies \frac{dC_{total}}{dE_{vre}}=0
 $$

-Using the total system cost defined as the sum of direct VRE costs and the integration cost, the optimality condition becomes
+Applying this rule to Equation 5 yields the optimality condition

 Equation 7:
 $$